To say junior Trey McDonald is a key to Ohio State’s basketball success may sound like a major overstatement.

 - 2011 Battle Creek Central MVP.

-Trey McDonald is a three star athlete from Battle Creek Michigan, ranked the #18 player at his position in the 2011 recruiting class by scout.com.
+McDonald is a three star athlete from Battle Creek Michigan, ranked the #18 player at his position in the 2011 recruiting class by scout.com.
 He averaged 9.8 points and 6.4 rebounds per game during his Junior year – both were team leading.
-He was also a letterman in cross country for three years, and track for a single season.
+He was also a letterman in cross country for three years, and track for one season.

 He is a back-to-the-basket type player, who has a refined hook-shot that he can hit with either hand.
-Matta will be particularly happy that he has displayed an ability to knock down a 15-foot mid-range jumper – as the coach prefers centers to have an ability to play while facing the basket.
+McDonald has displayed an ability to knock down a 15-foot mid-range jumper – as the coach prefers centers to have an ability to play while facing the basket.

 Role on the team: